 Submitting your molecule

-Investigator submits new molecule to third-party cheminformatics provider (ChemAxon).
-AstraZeneca does not see the structure.
+Investigator submits new molecules (minimum 100) to third-party cheminformatics provider (ChemAxon).
+AstraZeneca does not see the structures.
 Physicochemical and biological properties are calculated and molecules checked for novelty against AstraZeneca and public collections.

 Instructions for authors PDF 78KB